 How much problems the poison arrow brings depend on many factors, such as whether the house is elevated compared to the road, the length of the front yard, and whether there are trees or other types of obstructions.
 Also, as I’ve mentioned before, not all T-junctions are bad feng shui.

-Some experts suggest hanging a bagua mirror in the front door, but a more practical method is to plant bushes or trees to protect your property from the incoming traffic.
+Many Feng Shui experts suggest hanging a bagua mirror in the front door will help direct the negative Qi away.
+Another more practical but more expensive method is to plant bushes or trees to protect your property from the incoming traffic.

 9. Avoid Sharp and Pointy Objects